La Paz, Bolivia: What to do in the highest capital in the world

 The one thing we didn’t like is that after last orders they piled us all into a bus that was so rammed we could barely breathe (unfortunately we got stuck standing in the aisle), drove us 30 minutes with no real explanation and then dumped us at an Irish bar so packed that we decided to leave after 10 minutes because Lozzy’s ponytail kept getting jammed between the different currents of people passing and it was starting to drip with their sweat.
 Ew.
 The night had been fantastic before that!

-We ended up staying in Wild Rover Cusco and visiting Wild Rover Arequipa to watch the football, and can hands down say that La Paz is the best for facilities and atmosphere.
+During our time in Peru, we obviously showed some brand loyalty as we ended up staying in Wild Rover Cusco and visiting Wild Rover Arequipa to watch the football, and can hands down say that the La Paz Wild Rover is the best for facilities and atmosphere.

 Where to eat in La Paz